Top 5 Reverse Mortgage Questions

 1. What is the difference between a Reverse Mortgage and a home equity loan?

 With a traditional mortgage or home equity line of credit, you must meet minimum income and credit requirements to quality for the loan, and you have to make monthly loan payments.
-With a Reverse Mortgage, there is no credit score and generally no income requirements, nor do you make loan payments.
+With a Reverse Mortgage, there is no credit score and generally no income requirements, nor do you make monthly mortgage loan payments

 2. Do I have to repay a Reverse Mortgage loan?

 Yes, eventually.
-However, your payment is not due on your Reverse Mortgage loan as long as you live in your home, it is your primary residence, you maintain it according to FHA requirements, and you pay required property taxes and insurance.
+However, your payment is not due on your Reverse Mortgage loan as long as you maintain it according to FHA requirements and otherwise comply with the loan terms, it is your primary residence, you maintain it according to FHA requirements, and you pay required property taxes and insurance.

 3. Do I still own my home with a Reverse Mortgage?